 - 1. GOAL: Habitat, ecosystems and the services they provide are protected, enhanced or restored. - a.
 ACTION: Develop and share science information, decision-support tools, technologies and approaches to protect and restore ecosystems. - i.
 DESIRED OUTCOME: Scientific understanding and technological solutions inform and improve the management and conservation of natural resources. - ii.
 DESIRED OUTCOME: Stewardship efforts improve due to greater awareness and understanding of ecosystem functions and services. - b.
 ACTION: Increase habitats, biodiversity and abundance of coastal ecosystems, fish, wildlife and plants. - i.
-DESIRED OUTCOME: Communities use information to understand the factors impacting ecosystems and participate in adaptive management planning. - ii.
 DESIRED OUTCOME: Habitats and associated services are restored or sustained. - 2.
 GOAL: Land, water and living resources are managed by applying sound science, tools and services to sustain ecosystems. - a.
 ACTION: Support a sound science- and management-driven framework that integrates observations, monitoring, research and modeling to provide a scientific basis for informed decision-making. - i.
 DESIRED OUTCOME: Collaborations with partners and stakeholders support planning, research and technological solutions to address resource management needs. - ii.
 DESIRED OUTCOME: Citizen science initiatives are used and contribute to improving our knowledge with respect to coastal communities, economies and ecosystems. - iii.
-DESIRED OUTCOME: Communities use sound science, data, tools and the training in effective planning and decision-making processes. - iv.
-DESIRED OUTCOME: Resource managers understand the risks, the options, tradeoffs and impacts of their decisions.
+DESIRED OUTCOME: Resource managers and community leaders use sound science, data, tools and the training in effective planning and decision-making processes. - b.

-- b.
 ACTION: Identify and promote case studies and strategies that enhance resilient ecosystems and watersheds in the context of changing conditions. - i.
-DESIRED OUTCOME: Communities use information and understand projected changes within coastal ecosystems and how changes will impact coastal ecosystems. - ii.
 DESIRED OUTCOME: Communities use case studies, training and tools to improve their ability to plan, prepare and adapt to future ecosystem conditions.